-Component Codes
+Component codes

-The following price component codes apply to Residential and General price category codes (noting not all price components codes apply to all price category codes):
+The following price component codes apply to residential and general price category codes (noting not all price components codes apply to all price category codes):

-Description Applies to Daily Price The number of days the ICP's point of connection is energised.
+Description Applies to Daily price The number of days the ICP's point of connection is energised.
+Retailer meter data charge The number of days the ICP's point of connection is energised.
+Daily price (fixture/day) This price component code applies when there are multiple fixtures connected to an unmetered ICP and applies per fixture per day.
+The first fixture on the ICP is charged using the daily price component code, and all subsequent fixtures are charged using the daily price (Fixture/Day) component code.
 Uncontrolled The volume of electricity (kWh) distributed to the ICP where Northpower does not have the ability to load control.
-Peak The volume of electricity (kWh) distributed to the ICP during th Shoulder relevant timeframe where the network does not have the ability to load control.
+Peak, shoulder & off-peak The volume of electricity (kWh) distributed to the ICP during the relevant timeframe where the network does not have the ability to load control.
 See Time of Use section for more information.
-Off Peak Controlled 18 The volume of electricity (kWh) distributed to the ICP where the load is controlled by Northpower using our ripple controller, and we may control supply for up to 6 hours per calendar day (i.e. the supply is available for at least 18 hours).
+Controlled 18 The volume of electricity (kWh) distributed to the ICP where the load is controlled by Northpower using our ripple controller, and we may control supply for up to 6 hours per calendar day (i.e. the supply is available for at least 18 hours).
 We may determine the times that we control the supply.
 Controlled 22 The volume of electricity (kWh) distributed to the ICP where the load is controlled by Northpower using our ripple controller, and we may control supply for up to 2 hours per calendar day (i.e. the supply is available for at least 22 hours).
 We may determine the times that we control the supply.
-Night The volume of electricity (kWh) distributed to the ICP where the load is controlled by Northpower using our ripple controller, and we will only make the supply available between the hours of 11pm and 7am Metered Lighting The volume of electricity (kWh) distributed to the ICP where a separate register measures consumption relating to lighting which is switched on during non-daylight hours by a Northpower ripple controller.
-Controlled Day The volume of electricity (kWh) distributed to the ICP between 0700-2300 , measured through a day/night meter and controllable by Northpower using our relay for up to 2 hours a day Controlled Night The volume of electricity (kWh) distributed to the ICP between 2300-0700 , measured through a day/night meter and controllable by Northpower using our relay for up to 2 hours a day .
-Unmetered The volume of electricity (kWh) distributed to the ICP, calculated based upon the estimated consumption by the connected equipment.
-Export Generation The volume of electricity (kWh) exported from the ICP back into Northpower's distribution network.
+Night The volume of electricity (kWh) distributed to the ICP where the load is controlled by Northpower using our ripple controller, and we will only make the supply available between the hours of 11pm and 7am .
+Metered lighting The volume of electricity (kWh) distributed to the ICP where a separate register measures consumption relating to lighting which is switched on during non-daylight hours by a Northpower ripple controller.
+Controlled day The volume of electricity (kWh) distributed to the ICP between 0700-2300 , measured through a day/night meter and controllable by Northpower using our relay for up to 2 hours a day .